maze-le/pure-geojson-validation/README.md

 The library uses algorithmic data structures from the library: [purify-ts](https://gigobyte.github.io/purify) and is intended to work with it.
 Especially the [Maybe monad](https://gigobyte.github.io/purify/adts/Maybe) is used extensively when parsing and validating a possible geojson string- or object.
 It is worth considering to look at _purify_, even if you don't intend to work with monads.

+### Limitations

+Currently the library only supports parsing and validating _FeatureCollections_ as top level object.
+The library currently cannot parse _GeometryCollection_ geometries correctly.
+For now validating a _GeometryCollection_ geometry will yield `Nothing`.

+The library does not and will not support deprecated geojson features like the `crs` property.
+Although any additional properties are valid, only supported values will be returned by parser- or validation functions.
+That means, if you parse a GeoJSON object with an additional property like e.g. `crs` it will not be represented in the resulting object.

 ## Usage

 ### Installation